Scopri GanttNavigator

 Here is the proof of the average speed problem:

-Vav = L/TVav = L/(t1+t2) being t1 and t2 respectively the travel times used for the first and second half of L.
+Vav = L/(t1+t2) being t1 and t2 respectively the travel times used for the first and second half of L.

 We have t1 + t2 = V1/L/2 + V2/L/2; V1 and V2 being respectively the average speeds of the first and second half of L.